Netanyahu gives defiant speech to UN

 How young Ukrainian soldiers are learning leadership skills at a British university.

-Also, in this podcast, more than 200 suspected cyber scammers in Africa are arrested, and a new production of Romeo and Juliet, but with a linguistic twist.
+Also in this podcast, more than 200 suspected cyber scammers in Africa are arrested and a new production of Romeo and Juliet, but with a linguistic twist.

 The appearance of Israel's Prime Minister Benjamin Netanyahu at the UN General Assembly was always going to be one of the most controversial parts of a week of many speeches.

+And so it has proved to be.
 Many of the delegates in the hall in New York walked out just as the Israeli Premier was about to begin speaking.

-Please, order in halt.
+Please, order in hall.

-Netanyahu walked up to the Lectern and spoke for more than half an hour.
+It was shortly afterwards, Mr. Netanyahu walked up to the lectern and spoke for more than half an hour.

 Netanyahu wrapped up his speech shortly before we recorded this podcast.

-Would a country committing genocide plead with the civilian population it is supposedly targeting to get out of harm's way.
+Here's a flavor of what he said.
+Would a country committing genocide plead with the civilian population it is supposedly targeting to get out of harm's way?

-Would we tell them to get out if we want to commit genocide?
+Would we tell them get out if we want to commit genocide?
+We're trying to get them out.
+And Hamas is trying to keep them in.

 And this charge is so baseless, the comparison to genocide, wholesale slaughter of populations.

-He also said that recognizing a Palestinian state was rewarding terrorism and had a message for Hamas in Gaza: Lay down your arms.
+What, did the Nazis ask the Jews to leave, kindly leave, go out?
+He also said that recognizing a Palestinian state was rewarding terrorism and had a message for Hamas in Gaza.
+Lay down your arms.

 Let my people go.

+Free the hostages.
 All of them, the whole 48.

-Our chief international correspondent Lise Doucet, who's in New York, had this assessment of his speech.
+Free the hostages now.
+Our chief international correspondent, Lise Douset, who's in New York, had this assessment of his speech.

-Today, he was defiant, almost belligerent, as he stands up to those countries he said were siding with the monsters by recognizing a Palestinian state.
+Today, he was defiant, almost belligerent, as he stands up to those countries he said we're siding with the monsters by recognizing a Palestinian state.

-He began by praising Israel for, he said, after the darkest days in its history, October 7, 2023, it had now staged the most stunning military comeback in history, taking on the leadership of the Houthis, of Hezbollah, of Hamas,
+He began by praising Israel, for he said, after the darkest days in its history, October 7, 2023, it had now staged the most stunning military comeback in history, taking on the leadership of the Houthis, of Hezbollah, of Hamas,

-helping to bring about a new order in Syria, going through one after another the threat from Iran, talking about how Israel has stood up to all of them.
+helping to bring about a new order in Syria, going through one after another, the threat from Iran, talking about how Israel has stood up to all of them.

 We're doing your dirty work, he said, telling the world that Israel was on the right side of history.

-And again, in the classic Netanyahu form, amplifying his message by the use of visual aids, by cartoons, this time by pop-up questions, even by the announcing that not only was he using the world's top table here at the UN General Assembly, that loudspeakers were broadcasting this to the people still in the Gaza Strip, also going directly with the help of Israeli intelligence into the cell phones of Hamas leaders in order to make it clear that Israel wanted the hostages home.
+And again, in the classic Netanyahu form, amplifying his message by the use of visual aids, by cartoons, this time by pop-up questions, even by announcing that not only was he using the world's top table here at the UN General Assembly, that loudspeakers were broadcasting this to the people still in the Gaza Strip, also going directly with the help of Israeli intelligence into the cell.

-He wore a QR code on his lapel, which he said everyone should now download so they could see the hostages.
+He wore a QR code on his lapel which he said everyone should now download so they could see the hostages and he actually listed the names of all of the 20 hostages still alive.

-The veteran Palestinian politician Mustafa Baghuti said the Palestinian people would not accept Mr.
+The veteran Palestinian politician, Mustafa Baghuti, said the Palestinian people would not accept Mr. Blair taking up this role.

-That is absolutely unacceptable and it makes no sense whatsoever because Palestinians don't need another colonial power to rule them.
+That is absolutely unacceptable and it makes no sense whatsoever, because Palestinians don't need another colonial power to rule them.
+Palestinians are quite capable of running their own affairs.

 Once the war is over, we need to have new elections within a period of no more than one year.